Ruthless men seek my life.

 Since the god of this world is prideful and ambitious he promotes and fosters those undesirable qualities in humans in order to exploit them to do his dirty work.
 Obviously, Christians are not immune.
 The original apostles had numerous quarrels among themselves as to which one of them was the greatest.
 John and James even had their mother approach Jesus privately to request that her two sons have personal thrones reserved next to Jesus —one on the right and the other on the left.
 Embarrassingly, even on the occasion of the Evening meal a dispute broke out among them as to who was the greatest apostle.

-He was a grandfatherly figure and well loved by all the brothers and sisters.
+He was a grandfatherly figure and well-loved by all the brothers and sisters.
 He and his wife were pillars.
-Because he was kindly and merciful and approachable a single sister confessed to him in private that she had committed fornication on one occasion.
+Because he was kind and merciful and approachable a single sister confessed to him in private that she had committed fornication on one occasion.
 He counseled her and basically told her to go in peace and sin no more.

-Without taking into consideration the fact that in Hebrew satan literally means resister, opposer and adversary, the history of Israel and Judah seems to be one long, depressing, chronicle of intrigue, war and immorality.
-But in the knowledge that the Devil was always trying to subvert, entrap and destroy Jehovah’s kings, ultimately with the intent of thwarting the appearance of the Messiah in David’s linage, the conflicts become rich with meaning.
+Without taking into consideration the fact that in Hebrew satan literally means resister, opposer, and adversary, the history of Israel and Judah seems to be one long, depressing, chronicle of intrigue, war, and immorality.
+But in the knowledge that the Devil was always trying to subvert, entrap and destroy Jehovah’s kings, ultimately with the intent of thwarting the appearance of the Messiah in David’s lineage, the conflicts become rich with meaning.

-For example, toward the end of the first century the aged apostle John wrote of a certain ambitious elder, Diotrephes by name, who loved to have the first place in the congregation.
-His pride knew no bounds, as he refused to accept the apostle’s letters or even hospitably receive the traveling brothers —going so far as to try throw out of the congregation any brothers who extended hospitality to them.
+For example, toward the end of the first century, the aged apostle John wrote of a certain ambitious elder, Diotrephes by name, who loved to have the first place in the congregation.
+His pride knew no bounds, as he refused to accept the apostle’s letters or even hospitably receive the traveling brothers, going so far as to try to throw out of the congregation any brothers who extended hospitality to them.
 How outrageous!
 Yet, God allowed it to go on.
 It was up to the brothers to deal with it, which John promised to do if he came to them.
 (John 3)

 Similar to the civil war that erupted after the death of Saul, when Abner supported Ish-bosheth as king instead of David, an inter-congregational power struggle ensued at Bethel in the aftermath of the unexpected death of C.T.
 Russell.
 Surely it was Satan’s intention to subvert the Watchtower from its mission to publish the Kingdom message.
 Because no clear successor had been appointed various ambitious men contended for control of the Watchtower Society.
 The predictable end result was a schism, with J.F.
 Rutherford assuming the presidency and various Bible Student factions who regarded themselves as disciples of Russell splitting off, some of which remain to the present day.

-Now, as we face the beginning of the end we may expect the pattern to be repeated – only in a much more destructive way, which is why the man of lawlessness is also dubbed “the son of destruction” —a distinctive moniker he shares with Judas Iscariot.
-Indeed, the coming of Christ will initiate a a fratricidal conflict unlike anything ever experienced before.
+Now, as we face the beginning of the end we may expect the pattern to be repeated—only in a much more destructive way, which is why the man of lawlessness is also dubbed “the son of destruction”—a distinctive moniker he shares with Judas Iscariot.
+Indeed, the coming of Christ will initiate a fratricidal conflict unlike anything ever experienced before.

 No doubt ambitious men, who, like the superfine apostles in ancient Corinth, are agents of Satan, having already climbed into positions within the leadership of the Watchtower, stand at the ready to do their master’s dark deeds.
 When the last hour arrives Satan will enter into them, just as with Judas during Jesus’ final hour.
 Then the Psalms David wrote concerning ruthless men seeking his life will take on real meaning for the faithful.